physics-programming/physics-programming/README.md

 - 👋 Hi, I’m @physics-programming
 - 👀 I’m interested in AI and teaching physics with programming.
-- 🌱 I’m currently learning machine learning and deep learning techniques with python and julia
+- 🌱 I’m currently learning machine learning and deep learning techniques with python
+- Currently doing a PhD at CBPF in astrophysics and Cosmology
+- I'm interestted im programming languages and computing in general and how we can use computers to solve interesting problems

 <!---